-Food labels got you loopy?
-This guide should help you get label literate.
+If food labels have you scratching your head, this guide should help you get label literate.

 This is the big one.
 It is a verified and meaningful label regulated by the USDA.
 Standards for organic labeling vary by product, and some states have stricter standards for their labels.

 Organic fruit, vegetables, nuts and grains are non-genetically modified (non-GMO), grown without synthetic pesticides or synthetic fertilizers and have not been irradiated.

 Organic milk is from cows given 100% organic feed for at least one year.
 At least 30% of the cow’s diet must come from allowing cows to graze on grass.

 Organic meat and poultry is raised on 100% organic feed with no animal products.
 Animals can access the outdoors and are given no growth hormones, antibiotics or other drugs.
 Meat must not be irradiated.

 Organic packaged foods have three levels of classification:

 - 100% Organic: All ingredients are organic.

 - Organic: At least 95% of ingredients are organic.

 - Made with organic ingredients: At least 70% of ingredients are organic.